microsoft/secure-data-sandbox/scripts/README.md

 # scripts

-Scripts used for the development of data-contest-toolkit.
+Scripts used for the development of secure-data-sandbox.
 These aren't used or deployed at runtime.

 ## Usage